darindeters/DynamicEC2Scaler/README.md

 If you are looking to extend the stack further, the following ideas can help deepen the savings insights or broaden operational coverage without forcing downstream customization in the Lambda code:

-- **Multi-OS Pricing Support:** Expand the pricing lookup filters in the function so Windows and SQL Server licensing models are costed accurately when they appear in your fleet.
 - **Rightsizing Recommendations:** Persist the observed instance hours and savings deltas to S3/CloudWatch and surface a daily or weekly summary that highlights candidates for permanent downsizing.
 - **Notification Hooks:** Wire optional SNS/Slack notifications into the CloudFormation parameters so operations teams are alerted when a resize or savings report fails.
 - **Override Schedules Per Tag:** Introduce additional opt-in tags (for example `DynamicScalingSchedule=weekends`) that map to distinct EventBridge cron expressions defined in the template.